- Start date: September

 - self-motivated reading and research

-Assessment Assessment methods vary between core and elective classes.
-Assessment for core classes is a combination of examinations worth 60% and assignments worth 40%.
-Elective classes have no examinations and are assessed in a variety of ways using essay/report based assignments worth 100%.
+Assessment for core classes comprises a combination of examinations worth 60% and assignments worth 40%.
+Elective classes have no examinations and are assessed in a variety of ways using essay/report-based assignments worth 100%.

 Pre-Masters preparation course